ccaballeroh/Translator-Attribution/README.md

 ## Important!

 - Clone or download this repository in a Google Drive folder named `Translator-Attribution`.
+- You can execute now the Notebooks on Colab without installing anything&mdash;starting with [01Processing](./01Processing.ipynb).

+### To run locally

 - Use conda to create a new environment called `translator-attribution`.

   ```
   >> conda env create --file translator-attribution.yml
   ```
-- Now, you can in that new environment (use `conda activate translator-attribution`) either open [01Processing](./01Processing.ipynb) locally or run it in Google Colab.
+- Now, you can, in that new environment (use `conda activate translator-attribution`), open the Notebooks in Jupyter&mdash;starting with [01Processing](./01Processing.ipynb).
-- You can run [02Experiments](./02Experiments.ipynb) in Google Colab preferentably or locally if you have a powerful enough computer.
-- [03Most_important_features](./03Most_important_features.ipynb) extracts the most relevant features for each translator and generates loads of figures and tables (csv, html, and LaTeX) with the results.
-Although, the number of figures and files generated is above 800 hundred (for all the combinations possible), the folder weighs less than 9 MB.